 April 6, 2018

-Coming from Plaisance, France, Nicolas Rousset began his tennis destiny at Seward County Community College.
-Rousset is a freshman tennis player and has brought a lot of attention to the tennis courts.
+Coming from Plaisance, France, Nicolas Rousset began his tennis destiny in the United States at Seward County Community College.
+Rousset is a freshman tennis player and has brought a lot of national attention to the Saints’ tennis courts.

 “I started playing tennis at age seven.
 I chose to come play tennis here in the United States because in France, it’s very difficult to do both college and sports.
 I also chose to play tennis in the U.S. because it was financially easier to compete at a college here than at France where I would be paying to compete,” Rousset said.

-Although Rousset is coming from a different country, he decided on SCCC because of many different factors.
-One of those factors includes how high the college is ranked in tennis.
+Rousset decided on SCCC because of how high the college is ranked in tennis nationally.

 “I chose to come to Seward County Community College because it is the fourth in the nation in tennis.
 The coach was very interested in me playing for him, so that was a bonus.
 I talked to Coach Owen and had to send him some highlight videos,” Rousset said.

 Rousset’s perseverance on the court is one of the qualities his coach notices and appreciates about him.